MAURICE JK WORKS ACROSS DANCE, THEATRE, VIDEO, AND DOCUMENTARY...

 Kirsten Dehlholm | Artistic director | Hotel Pro Forma, Denmark

-London-born Maurice Kelliher is a performance maker working across dance/movement/theatre/sound/and video—whose work has been shown in England, Ireland, Albania, and Brazil.
+London born Maurice Kelliher is an artist–maker working across dance/theatre/film.
+His work has been shown in England, Ireland, Albania, and Brazil.

-He trained formally as a contemporary dancer and choreographer—having previously worked/trained as an actor-performer.
-He holds a BA (Hons) Dance from Trinity Laban, London (2007).
-Since 2010 he has focussed exclusively on making work.
-In 2012, as part of an international mentorship programme, Maurice was mentored for six-months of by Kirsten Dehlholm - the multi award-winning artistic director of international performance laboratory Hotel Pro Forma (Denmark).
+He has a professional background as an actor, performer, and contemporary dancer.
+He trained as a dancer and choreographer at Trinity Laban, London—and holds a BA (Hons) Dance.
+In 2012, as part of an international mentorship programme, Maurice was mentored by Kirsten Dehlholm—award-winning artistic director of international performance laboratory Hotel Pro Forma (Denmark).

 Since 2010 he has focussed exclusively on his own artistic practice, which has been supported by: Arts Council England, The Arts Council (IE); Dublin City Council/The LAB; Galway City Arts Office; Dublin Fringe Festival; Fringe Lab; Dance Ireland; Science Gallery, Create—the national development agency for collaborative arts (IE), and Dance on the Radio (UK).